 members of the College staff, and the young men of Nudgee.

 MOST REVEREND MARK COLERIDGE BA DSS

 AND DEDICATED BY

 ARCHBISHOP MARK COLERIDGE

 Nudgee College continues to build on its 130 year legacy with the installation of the Celtic Cross.
 T Wrafter & Sons are privileged and grateful to have been an integral part of this process.

 The T Wrafter & Sons own legacy stretches back over 100 years.
 We have been involved in many heritage and memorial installations throughout the community.
-We invite you to visit the pages on our site featuring our heritage works and artworks to understand the detail and skill required by the projects we undertake.
+We were recently involved in another significant monument in our locality, The Banyo Cross.